iYadavVaibhav/iyadavvaibhav.github.io/_posts/2020-07-14-google-cloud-platform-notes.md

 Congratualations, you have your own linux machine on cloud, free for lifetime and is scalable.
 It is time to get your hand dirty.

+#### Transferring files to and from GCE instance
+- You can transfer files using various options mentioned in [this](https://cloud.google.com/compute/docs/instances/transfer-files#transfergcloud) guide.
+- we are using `gcloud` cli to transfer files between workstation and gce instance.
+- Upload `gcloud compute scp local-file-path instance-name:dir-on-instance`
+  - `instance-name` is name given during creation of instance
+  - `dir-on-instance` is address where you need to copy, eg, `~`
+- Download `gcloud compute scp --recurse instance-name:remote-dir local-dir`

 ## GCP Firebase

 Firebase is cloud based, app-backend service that is scalable and it helps in authentication, database, file storage, hosting, crashlytics, messeging, adMob, analytics, campaigns etc.